AllStarLink/app_rpt/README.md

 ### Compiling

-First, detection of the ALSA library needs to be readded to the build system, by applying the following patch: https://github.com/InterLinked1/phreakscript/blob/master/patches/alsa.diff
+First, detection of the ALSA library needs to be re-added to the build system, by applying the following patch: https://github.com/InterLinked1/phreakscript/blob/master/patches/alsa.diff

 Then, add this near the bottom of `apps/Makefile`: